 - Write your child's first initial, last name and events on their arm.
 This seems odd at first, but it helps all swimmers, parents and volunteers get the kids to their events.
-Once the heat sheets are distributed (typically the night before the meet), the following goes on your kids' upper arm, just below the shoulder: their first initial, last name, and their event number listed vertically (like a list).
+The following goes on your kids' upper arm, just below the shoulder: their first initial, last name, and their event number listed vertically (like a list).
 The Age Group Parents will add their heat and lane once they are final on the day of the meet (often after warmups).
 Be sure to use a black sharpie or permanent marker so it doesn't wash off during warmups.
 But don't worry!
 Volunteers are ready to do this for you if you haven't done it before!

 - Get your child's swim bag ready.
 Of course, this includes their goggles, cap and towels.
 We'd also suggest an extra pair of goggles.
 If you are swimming at the Natatorium, you might want an extra towel, robe or parka to wear in between races.
 We'd also suggest this include snacks and a bottle of water, as it's a long day.
 Kids also bring simple fun things for amusement between races, like games, coloring books, cards, crafts, and much more -- as long as they keep up with these items.